 While some herbs are safe and healthy for parrots, others may not be safe for your feathered friend.
 Quite a number of herbs contain toxins that could harm your parrot’s health.
 Let’s take a look at some of the common herbs around the house and whether they can be given to your parrots or not.

 - What Types of Herbs Are Safe for Parrots?

-- How Can I Feed Kitchen Herbs to My Parrots?
+- Ways to Feed Kitchen Herbs to Your Parrots

 - Can Baby Parrots Eat Kitchen Herbs?